 Atlassian is in the process of making some big changes to its products for the past year.
 It started with the acquiring of Agile Craft” and labeling it as “Jira Align”.
-They continued with major changes in the cloud UI, then came the purchase of “Automation for Jira” plugin and integrating it into Jira cloud.
+They continued with major changes in the cloud UI, then came the purchase of “The automation for Jira” plugin and integration into the Jira cloud.
 Now they are integrating “Portfolio for Jira” plugin that for years was a standalone plugin into Jira cloud.

 New Form – New Name

-The Portfolio for Jira name is something that accompanying us since its introduction in 2014 and as long as it was an external plugin there was no need to change its name.
+The Portfolio for Jira name is something that accompanies us since its introduction in 2014 and as long as it was an external plugin there was no need to change its name.

 If you are familiar with Portfolio for Jira v3.0 plugin for Jira software you’ll find nothing was changed in terms of features or look.